 GeneCards Summary for ODC1 Gene

 ODC1 (Ornithine Decarboxylase 1) is a Protein Coding gene.
 Diseases associated with ODC1 include Colorectal Cancer and Transient Cerebral Ischemia.
-Among its related pathways are Validated targets of C-MYC transcriptional activation and Viral mRNA Translation.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include protein homodimerization activity and ornithine decarboxylase activity.
 An important paralog of this gene is AZIN2.

 UniProtKB/Swiss-Prot for ODC1 Gene